What is a flash sale?

 When you are on your dashboard you’ll want to click on the ‘+ Pre-Built Skill’ button.
 This will open a box that shows you all of the possible skills you can add to your eCommerce site.
 Search for the skill by typing ‘timer’ or scroll until you find the one called “Show Product Sale Countdown Timer’.

 How to edit and customize the flash sale timer

 Now comes the fun part-customizing your flash sale countdown timer to look and act the way you want it to!
 The skill is divided into 4 tabs including what to show, where to show it, when to show it, and the why tab for A/B testing.

 This tab lets you decide where to show the content in your Shopify pages.
 You can choose the page or pages for the timer to appear on.
 By default this will be on ‘product view pages’.

 The ‘Location on page” selector allows you to choose where the timer will appear.
 You can use the drop-down to choose for them to appear: right after, right before, beginning of, end of, or replace a certain section on your site.
 You can select the URL to appear, but by default it’ll take your site URL.
 Clicking this button will show a pop-up explaining how to use the selector.
-On your site page the blue line will show where the content will be added when the skill is running live.

 You’re also able to add filters to your skill.
 This allows you to show the skill to only those who have come from a referral URL for example, or those with a certain URL param.